 Taxidermy Mount for Sale - Greater Kudu

 Regal African Greater Kudu taxidermy mount.
 Upright, alert pose facing straight ahead.
-Thick, shaggy hair with good mane in shades of grey and brown.
+Thick, shaggy hair with good mane in shades of gray and brown.
 Quality detailing.
 Taxidermy quality is rated at "Excellent".
 Nice symmetrical horns measure 48 inches.
 Excellent hunting trophy from South Africa.

 Scientific Name: Tragelaphus strepsiceros